Azure/terraform/provider/CONTRIBUTE.md

 ### Working with Azure SDK for Go

-All the imports for the Azure Go SDK services have to be done in the [client.go](https://github.com/terraform-providers/terraform-provider-azurerm/blob/master/azurerm/internal/clients/client.go) file.
-It exposes a top level struct, `Client` that exposes all the service client that you may use in a data source or resource to interact with Azure.If the service exist, you can skip this step.
+All the imports for the Azure for Go SDK services have to be done in the [client.go](https://github.com/terraform-providers/terraform-provider-azurerm/blob/master/azurerm/internal/clients/client.go) file.
+It exposes a top level struct, `Client` that exposes all the service clients that you may use in a data source or resource to interact with Azure.
+If the service already exist and you are just modifying an existing resource you can skip this step.

 Then you need to register your subservice in `client.go` in your corresponding service folder.

 For example, if you need to work on implementing Azure Batch Account support to the provider:

 1. Check if the service `Batch` registered in service [client.go](https://github.com/terraform-providers/terraform-provider-azurerm/blob/master/azurerm/internal/clients/client.go).
 If not, you need to register your service.
 2. Go to your corresponding service folder [batch](https://github.com/terraform-providers/terraform-provider-azurerm/tree/master/azurerm/internal/services/batch) and write a `client.go` in client folder.
-If the service folder doesn't exist, you need to create one.
+If the service folder does not exist, you will need to create one.
 3. Add a variable `AccountClient` which is created by the service api `NewAccountClientWithBaseURI` from `"github.com/Azure/azure-sdk-for-go/services/batch/mgmt/2019-08-01/batch"`.
 ```go
 type Client struct {